 “We have had people throwing chairs, screaming, running into walls, hitting out at people.
 People can just turn.
 One minute they can be absolutely fine – two drags of it in a roll-up cigarette later and they’re punching walls and screaming on the top of their voice to point where they just pass out.”

-Unlike heroin, crack cocaine and cannabis users, Spice’s volatile effects create specific challenges for rough sleepers using it, he says.
+Unlike heroin, crack cocaine and cannabis, Spice’s volatile effects create very specific challenges for the rough sleepers using it, he says.

 He believes more funding is needed for more hostel places, staff, outreach workers, detox and rehab treatment services to help tackle Spice, but admits “we’re not really knowing what we’re dealing with”.

 “We work with all the drug services in Stockport and we try to get up-to-date information from them about Spice and NPS (New Psychoactive Substances) and, more often than not, we know more about them than they do, which is slightly embarrassing for a drug service,” Jonathan tells me.
 “They just feel a bit lost really, like they’re fighting a battle they can’t possibly win.

 “The ambulance services when they come in and people are practically unconscious or having a seizure, don’t know what they’re dealing with – unless you’ve got a bag of the substance with the actual chemical compound on the back of it, which is often not the case.

 “Everyone feels a bit confused and out of their depth.”